voltraco/mineral/README.md

   h2= lastName
 ```

-Use mixins by putting a `+` before the name of the mixing.
+Use mixins by putting a `+` before the name of the mixin.
 Arguments and parens
 are optional.

 ```jade